DHSYan/Terminal-Chat-App/notes/Notes-assignment.md

+### need to be learned
+1. Multithreading
+  - for Blocking user, because once someone gets block, we have to start a timer aside, for 10 sec, but other user should be able to login in

 ### What _DOESN"T_ need to be done
 1. catupre and Display Live Video
   - We will just tramsmit and recieve video files